Debug JavaScript

 function onClick() {

 Event Listener Breakpoints are just one of many types of breakpoints available in DevTools.
-It's worth memorizing all the different types, because each type ultimately helps you debug different scenarios as quickly as possible.
+It's worth exploring all the different types, because each type ultimately helps you debug different scenarios as quickly as possible.
 See Pause Your Code With Breakpoints to learn when and how to use each type.

-Step 4: Step through the code
+Step through the code

 if (inputsAreEmpty()) {

-2. Click Step over next function call Step over next function call..
 DevTools executes inputsAreEmpty() without stepping into it.
 Notice how DevTools skips a few lines of code.
 This is because inputsAreEmpty() evaluated to false, so the if statement's block of code didn't execute.

 That's the basic idea of stepping through code.
 If you look at the code in get-started.js, you can see that the bug is probably somewhere in the updateLabel() function.
 Rather than stepping through every line of code, you can use another type of breakpoint to pause the code closer to the probable location of the bug.

-Step 5: Set a line-of-code breakpoint
+Set a line-of-code breakpoint

 Line-of-code breakpoints are the most common type of breakpoint.
 When you've got a specific line of code that you want to pause on, use a line-of-code breakpoint: